-This tool is designed to evaluate Faculty who hold a leadership role that includes duties beyond other Faculty in their department/division.
-The supervisor will discuss in a series of narratives how the Faculty member fulfills their assigned leadership duties, documented by specific examples of performance during the evaluation period.
-The duties that will be evaluated in Section II will correspond to the position's identified job duties as stated in the Wages Article and will vary dependent upon position.
-For example, the positions of Arts and Sciences Curriculum Coordinator and Florida School of the Arts Technical Director have different job duties and will require different evaluative measures.
-The job duties listed below in Section II correspond to the position of Arts and Sciences Curriculum Coordinator.

-Ε mployee Name: Department: Choose an item. Ε mployee ID Number: Office Location: Choose an item.
-Jo ob Title: Choose an item.
-Evaluation Period: E valuator Name: Title of Evaluator: ection II - Evaluation of Job Dut scuss how the Faculty Leader fulfills the fol 1. of academic issues and program coordination in the es to the curriculum in the department, as well as to see to the dean.
-2. outcomes in the department.
-This includes a outcomes and assessment questions, submit assessment data at department meetings, fa department meetings, collecting completed assessment and discussion of student learning assisting instructors with writing student learning ting assessment questions to the dean, distributing cilitating the discussion of assessment data at planning forms, entering course data and summary ntifying instructors who miss submission deadlines, and e all items have been submitted.
-3. Faculty Class Schedules: Assist the dean with n the development of faculty class schedules.

-4. Review Syllabi: Review all faculty syllabi in their curricular area, provide feedback on needed changes, follow up with faculty to ensure changes have been made, and upload revised syllabi to the
+Employee Name: Department: Choose an item.
+Employee ID Number: Office Location: Choose an item.
+Job Title: Choose an item.
+Evaluation Period: Evaluator Name: Title of Evaluator:

+Section II - Evaluation of Job Duties

+Discuss how the Faculty Leader fulfills the following duties.

+- 1. Academic Issues: Coordinate the discussion of academic issues and program coordination in the department.
+This includes overseeing changes to the curriculum in the department, as well as to the Catalog, and recommending those changes to the dean. - 2.
+Student Learning Outcomes: Coordinate the assessment and discussion of student learning outcomes in the department.
+This includes assisting instructors with writing student learning outcomes and assessment questions, submitting assessment questions to the dean, distributing assessment data at department meetings, facilitating the discussion of assessment data at department meetings, facilitating forms, entering course data and summary narratives in the online planning system, identifying instructors who miss submission deadlines, and following up with those instructors to ensure all items have been submitted. - 3.
+Faculty Class Schedules: Assist the dean with the development of faculty class schedules. - 4.
+Review Syllabi: Review all faculty syllabi in their curricular area, provide feedback on needed changes, follow up with faculty to ensure changes have been made, and upload revised syllabi to the Z Drive.

-Adjunct Evaluations: Coordinate the adjunct and dual enro department. ollment evaluation process in the 6.
-Textbook selection : Coordinate the textbook selection providing the dean with the title, edition, author, ISBN changes. • The Evaluation of Job Duties is rated as: Satisfactory Needs Improvement Section III - Signatures - Signatures indicate that discussed with the employee.
-Employee Signature the evaluation was reviewed and Date Dean of Arts and Sciences Signature Date Section IV - Endorsements Associate Vice President for Academic Affairs Signature Date Vice President for Academic Affairs Signature Date
+5. Adjunct Evaluations: Coordinate the adjunct and dual enrollment evaluation process in the department.

+6. Textbook selection: Coordinate the textbook selection process.
+This culminates with providing the dean with the title, edition, author, ISBN, and publisher for any textbook changes.

+The Evaluation of Job Duties is rated as: Satisfactory Needs Improvement --- -------------- -------------------

+Section III - Signatures - Signatures indicate that the evaluation was reviewed and discussed with the employee.

+Employee Signature Date

+Dean of Arts and Sciences Signature Date

+Section IV - Endorsements

+Associate Vice President for Academic Affairs Signature Date

+Vice President for Academic Affairs Signature Date